nexusformat/definitions/README.md

     firefox build/manual/build/html/index.html

-Convenient editting of definitinos is available in nyaml format.
-For this, definitinos need to be converted first from xml to yaml format by the command
+Convenient editting of definitions is available in nyaml format.
+For this, definitions need to be converted first from xml to yaml format by the command

     make nyaml

-After editing the definitions in nyaml format in the nyaml subdirectories, the following command can be used to update the definitins in nxdl.xml format:
+After editing the definitions in nyaml format in the nyaml subdirectories, the following command can be used to update the definitions in nxdl.xml format:

     make nxdl